Becoming an Optician in Massachusetts

-New England College of Optometry offers multiple training options, including a Bachelor program, a Doctor program and a Certificate program.
+New England College of Optometry offers multiple training options, including a Bachelor’s program, a Doctor program, and a Certificate program.
 All programs are taught at their campus in the city of Boston, MA.
 This is a full, 4-year private college with 511 students, of which 0% are undergraduates.
-The college is institutionally accredited by the New England Association of Schools and Colleges, Commission on Institutions of Higher Education.
+The college is institutionally accredited by the New England Association of Schools and Colleges and the Commission on Institutions of Higher Education.
 The cost of tuition is in the order of $20,319 yearly.

 * Tuition fees and colleges’ accreditation status are, to the best of our knowledge, correct at the time of writing, according to the National Center for Education Statistics (http://nces.ed.gov/).
 Confirm directly with the college before applying.